Symmetric entanglers for non-invertible SPT phases: Construction of symmetric entangler for SPT phases

 There are two SPT phases with $\Rep(A_4)$ symmetry, connected by an FCD \cite{aksoy2025}.
-Hence, we expect the entangler mapping between these two phases to commute with the symmetries.
-In this subsection, we will construct two states belonging to the two SPT phases, and then construct a symmetric entangler connected those states.
+Hence, according to our conjecture, we expect the entangler mapping between these two phases to commute with the symmetries.
+We will construct two states belonging to the two SPT phases, and then construct a symmetric entangler connected those states.

-We first fix some notation for $A_4$.
+We first fix some notation for the alternating group $A_4$, which is of order $12$.
 We present $A_4$ with two generators $x$ and $a$ such that

 We also define, for convenience,

 $\{ e, a, b, c \}$ form the $\ZZ_2\times \ZZ_2$ subgroup of $A_4$: